-I was born in London in 1954 and I have lived with LPLD since the age of 11 (and at age 51 diagnosed with Type II Diabetes).
-My parents realised I had the problem following the diagnosis of my younger sister Jill.
-I had just started secondary school at the time of diagnosis and was admitted to Great Ormond Street Hospital, where I spend the next 2 to 3 months.
+I was born in London in 1954 and I diagnosed with what was the called Hypertriglyceridaemia at the age of 11.
+My parents realised I had the problem following the diagnosis of my younger sister Jill, as I always had stomach aches and pains after Sunday roasts and fried foods.
+I had just started my secondary school at the time of diagnosis and was admitted to Great Ormond Street Hospital, where I spend the next 2 to 3 months.

-In 1987 I married and we bought a two bed house in Westerleigh village where we lived for almost 20 years, unfortunately in 2006 the marriage broke up and in 2007 I followed my dream and I emigrated to live in Crete where we had had many wonderful holidays.
-As I was living on my own and did not eat out much I had no difficulty in keeping a low fat and sugar diet and as I got to know the local taverna owners they all tried to cook for me so I could keep to my diet (not always successfully).
-In 2012 due to the financial problems in Greece I had to return to the UK and now live just outside Luton.
-The following year I was employed by The Online Supermarket as a delivery driver.
+In 1987 I married and we bought a two bed house in Westerleigh village where we lived for almost 20 years, unfortunately in 2006 the marriage broke up and in May 2007, I followed my dream and I moved to Crete where my wife and I had had many wonderful holidays.
+As I was living on my own and did not eat out much I had little difficulty in keeping a low fat and sugar diet and as I got to know the local Taverna owners they all tried to help me by cooking for me so I could try keep to my diet (not always successfully).

 In September 2012, due to the financial problems in Greece I had to return to the UK and in August 2013 I gained employment with Ocado as a Customer Service Team Member (delivery driver).